kartoza/sawps/docs/src/administrator/manual/django-change-data.md

 ![Change Statistical Model](./img/django-change-data-12.png)

-3. **Delete Checkbox**: Check mark the checkbox to delete the associat statistical output type.
+3. **Delete Checkbox**: Check mark the checkbox to delete the associated statistical output type.

 4. **Delete**: The administrator can delete the statistical model by clicking on the `Delete` button.
 It will ask for confirmation to delete the statistical model object.